PhilipMay/eniak/index.md

 # Welcome to my Blog!
 This is Philip May's blog.
-It us about the following topics:
+It is about the following topics:

 ```eval_rst
 .. toctree::